Cognigy/cognigy-agent-assist-helm-chart/README.md

 - Helm 3.8.0+
 - MongoDB Helm chart installed in the same cluster.
 Here is the [setup guide](https://github.com/Cognigy/cognigy-mongodb-helm-chart)
 - Cognigy.AI Helm chart installed in the same cluster.
 Here is the [setup guide](https://github.com/Cognigy/cognigy-ai-helm-chart)
+- For using Cognigy Live Agent with Cognigy Agent Assist, its Helm chart needs to be installed in the same cluster.
+Here is the [setup guide](https://docs.cognigy.com/live-agent/installation/deployment/installation-using-helm/)

 ## Configuration